HaveshHere/c2d-ev-learning-kit/README.md

 # 🔋🚗 c2d-ev-learning-kit
 An interactive IoT EV educational platform built with ESP32 and web telemetry for SKEE3733 Integrated Design Project at University Teknologi Malaysia.
 The system uses sequential LED paths and a pedal simulator to demonstrate charging and driving dynamics.

+## 🛠️ Features

+Here's what you can do with this hands-on EV educational ki:

+* **Interactive Touchscreen Quiz:** Work through guided multiple-choice questions on a 3.2" SPI TFT display (ILI9341 Driver + XPT2046 Touch) to master EV concepts.
+* **Sequential LED Power Flow:** Watch WS2812B addressable LEDs light up step-by-step across 3D-printed infrastructure models as you answer correctly, using color conventions (Red for AC, Green for DC) to trace energy paths.
+* **Single-Pedal & Regen Simulation:** Use a custom 3D-printed spring-return pedal with a rack-and-pinion potentiometer mechanism to control a DC motor and observe real-time regenerative braking LED feedback.
+* **Multi-Module Coverage:** Explore three distinct EV energy pathways: Home AC Charging, DC Fast Charging (with Solar/BESS integration), and Driving & Regenerative Energy Recovery.
+* **Live IoT Dashboard:** Experience real-time synchronization over Wi-Fi/MQTT (HiveMQ Cloud TLS) to a MySQL database and web platform that tracks speed, node states, and quiz performance.
+* **Multi-Sensory Feedback:** Receive instant audio feedback (ascending/descending tones) via a passive buzzer alongside screen highlights for correct and incorrect answers.

+---

+## 🕹️ How to Play & Use the Kit

+1. **Power On & Link Kit:** Connect the battery pack and switch the power ON.
+Note the kit's MAC address displayed on the welcome screen, open the web portal, select your kit from the active list, and click "Link" until the status dot turns green.
+2. **Select a Module:** Tap the TFT touchscreen to choose between **Module 1 (Home AC Charging)**, **Module 2 (DC Fast Charging)**, or **Module 3 (Driving & Regenerative Braking)**.
+3. **Review Content:** View the module preview and notes on the website to understand the underlying electrical concepts before attempting the quiz.
+4. **Answer Quiz Questions:** Tap choice A, B, or C on the touchscreen:
+   * *Correct Answer:* The screen flashes green, a success chime plays, and the next LED segment illuminates to extend the power flow path.
+   * *Incorrect Answer:* The screen prompts you to try again without locking the system.
+   * *Skip Step:* Press the `SKIP >>` button in the corner if you already understand a step to fast-forward the LED path.
+5. **Drive & Regenerate (Module 3):** Press the physical pedal to accelerate the DC motor (observing energy flowing from Battery $\rightarrow$ Inverter $\rightarrow$ Motor).
+Release the pedal to simulate regenerative braking, where kinetic energy reverses back into the battery.
+6. **Complete & Review:** Complete all questions to trigger the victory fanfare and light up the full energy path.
+Visit your student dashboard on the web platform to review your final score, percentage, and detailed question breakdown.

+---

+## 📅 The Process

+Our team began by identifying the core learning challenges students face when trying to visualize hidden EV energy flows.
+We designed a Google Forms survey and clustered feedback from over 50 respondents to define our persona and design requirements.

+Once the conceptual architecture was established, we split development into parallel hardware and software tasks:
+* **Hardware & Circuitry:** We breadboarded the ESP32, TFT touchscreen, LED strips, motor driver, and potentiometer.
+After verifying component compatibility, we designed a custom PCB in EasyEDA to eliminate jumper wires and stepped down battery voltage using a 5V buck converter to safely power logic circuits.
+* **Mechanical Design:** We modeled scenery components (transmission towers, substations, chargers, BESS) and a custom pedal assembly in Fusion 360/SolidWorks, printing them on a 3D printer.
+* **Firmware & State Machine:** We wrote non-blocking C++ firmware in Arduino IDE using a Finite State Machine (FSM) so touchscreen interactions, LED animations, buzzer tones, and MQTT telemetry could operate concurrently without freezing.
+* **Web Platform & IoT Middleware:** We built a PHP/MySQL web platform paired with a background daemon (`mqtt-bridge.php`) that listens to HiveMQ Cloud MQTT topics and updates the database in real time.

+During testing, we encountered and resolved several engineering challenges, such as routing potentiometer signals from ADC2 pins (which conflict with Wi-Fi) to independent ADC1 pins (GPIO 34), implementing dead-zone filtering to eliminate motor whine at idle, and rewriting startup audio sequences to run non-blocking.

+---

+## 📈 Overall Growth

+Working on this Integrated Design Project provided us with deep hands-on experience in full-stack embedded systems and IoT development.
+We strengthened our ability to:
+* Manage multi-disciplinary engineering workflows spanning hardware PCB design, 3D mechanical fabrication, C++ firmware, and PHP/MySQL web backends.
+* Debug complex hardware-software integration conflicts, such as shared SPI bus chip select timing, ADC Wi-Fi radio conflicts, and signal noise filtering.
+* Apply user-centered design principles by translating survey input into an intuitive, multi-sensory educational product.
+* Collaborate effectively as an engineering team under tight academic deadlines, balancing tasks across mechanical, electrical, and software domains.

+---

+## 💭 How Can It Be Improved?

+* **Cloud Migration:** Transition the website server from local host (Laragon) to a public cloud platform (e.g., AWS or Render) for global remote classroom access.
+* **Wi-Fi Auto-Provisioning:** Implement `WiFiManager` auto-portal configuration to allow Wi-Fi connection updates without reflashing ESP32 firmware.
+* **Real Sensor Telemetry:** Integrate physical current/voltage sensors (e.g., INA219) and temperature sensors to report actual live power readings alongside simulated values.
+* **Expanded EV Architectures:** Add modular hardware plug-ins for Hybrid Electric Vehicles (HEVs), Fuel Cell EVs (FCEVs), and Vehicle-to-Grid (V2G) bidirectional charging.
+* **Multiplayer Learning Mode:** Introduce head-to-head competitive quiz modes between multiple physical kits in a classroom setting.

+---

+## 🚦 Running the Project

+### Prerequisites
+* **Hardware:** ESP32 Dev Kit, 3.2" SPI TFT Display (ILI9341), WS2812B LED strip, L298N Motor Driver, DC Motor, 10k Potentiometer, Passive Buzzer, Buck Converter, and 7.4V Battery Pack.
+* **Software:** Arduino IDE (for firmware), Laragon/XAMPP (Apache + PHP + MySQL for web portal), and a HiveMQ Cloud MQTT account.